 * Jobless claims, wholesale inventories data on tap

-NEW YORK, Jan 10 (Reuters) - U.S. stock index futures rose on Thursday, alongside other risk assets, as stronger-than-expected exports in China, the world's second-biggest economy, raised hopes for a more robust recovery in the global economy this year.
+NEW YORK, Jan 10 U.S. stock index futures rose on Thursday, alongside other risk assets, as stronger-than-expected exports in the world's second-biggest economy, China, raised hopes for a more robust recovery in the global economy this year.

-Traders await the Labor Department release of first-time claims for jobless benefits for the latest week at 8:30 a.m.
+* Traders will also focus on the Labor Department release of first-time claims for jobless benefits for the latest week at 8:30 a.m.
 ET (1330 GMT).
 Economists in a Reuters survey forecast a total of 365,000 new filings compared with 372,000 in the prior week.

-Duke Realty Corp stock fell 1.9 percent to $14.29 in premarket trading after the company announced late on Wednesday an offering of 30 million shares.
+* Shares of Duke Realty Corp fell 4 percent in premarket trading after the company announced late on Wednesday an offering of 30 million shares.